 Frequently Asked Questions about wedding photography.

-These questions are the ones all the major wedding blogs tell you to ask your potential wedding photographer.
-Some of them are informative, and some of them are lame, but I would be a sucky wedding photographer if I didn’t make sure they were answered for you.
+These questions are the ones all the major wedding blogs and magazines suggest you ask your potential wedding photographer.
+Some of them are informative, and some of them are lousy, but I would be a careless wedding photographer if I didn’t make sure they were answered for you.
 However, to really learn about wedding photography, be sure to visit my FUQ (Frequently Unasked Questions) page.
 Those are the questions about wedding photography that I think are important for you to get answered, even though most people don’t know they should ask them.

 Q: What primary photographic style do you identify with?